getparthenon/parthenon/readme.md

 ### Can I use Parthenon for free?

+A quick answer is, you can use Parthenon for free if you're generating $5,000 USD a month.

 For non-production use you can use Parthenon for free.
 This includes development and testing.
 If you're generating less than $5,000 USD a month in revenue you can use Parthenon for free.
 Otherwise, you'll need a commercial license to use it in production.

 ### Where can I get a commercial license?

 You can find out more information about getting a commercial license at https://getparthenon.com.

-## How much does a commercial license cost?
+### How much does a commercial license cost?

 The cost of a commercial license is $250 per developer.

-## Do I get a perpetual commercial license for Parthenon?
+### Do I get a perpetual commercial license for Parthenon?

 When you get a license you perpetual license for the minor version of Parthenon that is currently released at the time of purchase as well as the right to updates for a year.
 If you subscribe to the year updates support you'll be able to always use the latest version.
 If you choose not to continue a updates subscription you'll be entitled to use the minor version of Parthenon that was available at the last yearly license update.